GCamanes/flutter-clean-archi-model/README.md

 ### Install and use the project flutter version

-Install a specific Flutter version:
+Install a specific Flutter version :

 ```fvm install <version> ```
 Ex : ```fvm install 3.35.7```